-- A Delegation headed by Rt.
-Hon.
-Speaker of Legislature-Parliament of Nepal Mrs. Onsari Gharti Magar paid an official visit to Russia, at the invitation of Mrs. Valentina Matvienko, Chairperson of the upper chamber of the Russian Parliament, in November 2016.
+A Delegation headed by Speaker of Legislature-Parliament of Mrs. Onsari Gharti Magar paid an official visit to Russia in November 2016.

-- Rt.
-Hon.
-Prime Minister Mr Madhav Kumar Nepal paid an official visit to Russia to participate in the World Tiger Summit held on 24 October 2010 at Saint Petersburg.
+The then Prime Minister Mr. Madhav Kumar Nepal paid an official visit to Russia to participate in the World Tiger Summit held on 24 October 2010 at Saint Petersburg.

-- Late King Birendra paid a state visit to USSR in 1976.
+Late King Birendra paid a state visit to the USSR in 1976.
 In 1958, late King Mahendra paid a state visit to the Soviet Union.

 From Russian Side

-- An official delegation led by the Director of the Third Asian Department of the Ministry of Foreign Affairs of the Russian Federation Mr. Gleb A. Ivashentsov visited Nepal in February 2003.
+Director of the Third Asian Department of the Ministry of Foreign Affairs of the Russian Federation Mr. Gleb A. Ivashentsov visited Nepal in 2003.

-- Mr. Georgi F. Kunadze, Deputy Foreign Minister of Russia, paid an official visit to Nepal from December 24 to 26, 1992.
-The two sides also agreed on the idea of annual consultations at the Foreign Ministry Level.
+Mr. Georgi F. Kunadze, Deputy Foreign Minister of Russia, paid an official visit to Nepal from December 24 to 26, 1992.

-- The Soviet Union sent its President Marshal Voroshilov on a state visit to Nepal in 1960.
+President Marshal Voroshilov paid a state visit to Nepal in 1960.

-In the past the former USSR provided a large number of scholarships to Nepalese students many of whom are now assuming important positions in Nepal.
-Since 1992, Nepalese students have been going to Russia for higher studies on self-finance basis.
-Russian Federation has been providing a limited number of scholarships to Nepalese students in the fields of medicine and engineering.
+Similarly, a large number of technical manpower was trained in the then Soviet Union mainly in the engineering and industrial fields.
+Since 1992, Nepali students have been going to Russia for higher studies on self-finance basis, and a few scholarships are provided to Nepali students in the fields of medicine and engineering.